JoryAnderson/EMSE_DevInt/README.md

     d.
 Format into input file for JGibbLabeledLDA

 2. **Use JGibbLabeledLDA to process data**.
+    * Create Java package within this project?

-    a.
-LDA does not label topics.
+    * LDA does not label topics.
 This will need to be done manually.

 3. **Additional statistics**.